Agent Learning via Early Experience: Contribution Statement

-\textbf{Shuyan Zhou}, \textbf{Jiacheng Zhu}, \textbf{Huan Sun}, and \textbf{Jason Weston} provided valuable and concrete suggestions that greatly improved the quality of this work.
-Shuyan Zhou offered practical insights on computer use agents and web agents.
-Jiacheng Zhu in particular helped shape the project scope by intensive early discussions with Kai.
-Jason Weston and Huan Sun carefully reviewed the manuscript and offered significant feedback on methodology, experiments, and presentation, ensuring the paper’s clarity and rigor.
+As senior authors, \textbf{Shuyan Zhou}, \textbf{Jiacheng Zhu}, \textbf{Huan Sun}, and \textbf{Jason Weston} provided valuable and concrete suggestions that greatly improved the quality of this work. \textbf{Yu Su} co-conceived the project with Kai Zhang and served as the primary scientific advisor throughout, guiding the scientific direction and shaping the manuscript through detailed feedback.
+Yifan Wu hosted Kai Zhang at Meta and provided necessary compute resources and logistics support.
+All other co-authors reviewed the manuscript and provided feedback.

-\textbf{Yu Su} helped conceive the project with Kai Zhang.
-He guided the scientific direction, provided resources to the team, refined the scope of the work, and contributed substantially to shaping the manuscript through constructive feedback and mentorship.

-\textbf{Yifan Wu} coordinated internally to secure resources such as compute, data, and APIs and provided essential logistical support.
-She played a key administrative role by resolving organizational challenges and facilitating smooth collaboration across teams.